-Politicians, planes, and some pilot black magic.
-Running for office?
-Keep your distance from my dreary karma.
+Politicians, planes, and pilot black magic.

 What am I talking about?
 Below are six vignettes, true stories all:

-Four years later, the late senator Paul Tsongas of Massachusetts speaks at my high school graduation (St. John’s Prep School in Danvers, Massachusetts).
+Four years later, the late senator Paul Tsongas of Massachusetts speaks at my high school graduation (St. John’s Prep in Danvers, Massachusetts).

-Six years after that, on a Sunday morning in 1990, I’m standing at Teterboro Airport, a busy general aviation field in northern New Jersey, close to New York City.
+Six years after that, on a Sunday morning in 1990, I’m standing at Teterboro Airport, a busy general aviation field in New Jersey, close to New York City.
 A private jet pulls up.
 The stairs come down, and out steps Jesse Jackson and several burly bodyguards.
 Jackson walks into the terminal, passing me by inches.

 The following summer I’m back at Logan, using a payphone in Terminal E. Suddenly Ted Kennedy is standing at the phone next to me, placing a call.
 (Quaint, I know, in this age of wireless, but there’s the famous Senator, slipping dimes into the slot.)
 I’m talking to a friend, and I surreptitiously hold up the receiver.
 “Listen,” I say, “whose voice is this?”